Great Santa Cruz Island: Conservation

 The Great Santa Cruz Island together with Little Santa Cruz Island are protected areas in Region 9 of the Philippines.
 Jointly called the Great and Little Sta.
-Cruz Islands Protected Landscape & Seascape, it was declared as such on April 23, 2000 with the signing of Proclamation No. 271.
+Cruz Islands Protected Landscape & Seascape, it was declared as such on April 23, 2000, with the signing of Proclamation No. 271.
 The park has a total area of 1877 ha.

 Recent illegal coral reef mining has destroyed most of Great Santa Cruz Island's vast coral reef population leaving the former colorful corals as dead skeletal reefs.
 The city government of Zamboanga is planning to improve the island for the preservation, protection, conservation and rehabilitation of the island's ecosystem.
 The plan also involves developing the island for ecotourism.
 The improvement would include rehabilitating the present structures on the island.
 New infrastructures that need to be constructed would be low in profile using materials indigenous to the area, in hope of lessening its impact to the environment.
 The development plan is expected to be completed in 3 to 5 years time.

 Getting to the island

-A trip to the island is booked inside Paseo del Mar.
+A trip to the island is booked at the tourism office inside the Paseo del Mar park and activity center.

+Boats to Santa Cruz Island depart from and return to the Paseo del Mar jetty.
+Each way is a 15-minute trip.

+All visitors must attend a short pre-trip briefing by tourism and environment staff at Paseo del Mar detailing the rules on the island, including prohibitions on taking sand, seashells and corals, as well as prohibitions on bringing single-use plastic items (like food wrappers and packaging) and PET bottles.

+Santa Cruz Island is part of the Great and Little Santa Cruz Islands Protected Landscape and Seascape, managed by the local government to preserve its pristine environment and promote sustainable tourism.
+Visitors can learn about the island's biodiversity and conservation efforts while enjoying its natural attractions.